Your first server in 5 minutes

 After signing in, you'll land on the Virtual Machines page.
 Click the + New Instance button in the top right.

 Choose how much CPU, RAM, and storage you need.
 For most personal projects and small websites, Starter or Small is plenty.
-You can see the exact specs (vCPUs, RAM, storage) under each option.
+You can see the exact specs (vCPUs, RAM, storage) under each option, or click Custom build to dial in exact resources.

 Enter a name for your server â letters, numbers, and hyphens only.
 Something like my-website or dev-server-01 works well.